 - 1, 15-ounce can low-sodium chickpeas, drained and rinsed

 - 1 Tablespoon honey

 - 1 teaspoon cinnamon

 - Preheat oven to 375ºF.
-Prepare baking sheet with parchment paper.
+Prepare baking sheet with parchment paper for easier cleanup.

 - Place drained and rinsed chickpeas on a cloth or paper towel and pat dry.
 If time allows, let the chickpeas air dry for a few minutes and up to 1 hour.
 Remove loose peels.
 Don’t get too picky – just remove the ones that are obviously disconnected.

 - Place on the prepared baking sheet in a single layer.
 Drizzle with oil and sprinkle with salt.
 Toss to coat, then spread evenly across the pan.
 Roast for 40 minutes or until chickpeas are crisp and golden brown.